Donald Trump’s Legislative Agenda: Why His Health Care Bill Was A Monumental Disaster [Opinion]

 “Because of two traits that have plagued the Trump presidency since he took office: Incompetence and broken promises.”

-The failing of his health care bill does not bode well for Donald Trump’s legislative agenda in the future, as the fundamental reason his laws are not passing is directly tied to his temperament and lack of qualifications.
-The Guardian reported on their take, saying Trump tried to burn down Obamacare, but instead set his own hair on fire.
+The failing of the health care bill does not bode well for Donald Trump’s legislative agenda in the future, as the fundamental reason his laws are not passing is directly tied to his temperament and lack of qualifications.
+The Guardian reported on their take, saying Trump tried to burn down Obamacare but instead set his own hair on fire.

-Donald Trump does not play well with others.
-Donald Trump also does not appear to know what is required to govern.
-Donald Trump also created a health care bill that was bad for America, as noted by the opposition of all Democrats, and 38 Republicans.
+Donald Trump does not play well with others and also does not appear to know what is required to govern.
+Donald Trump also created a health care bill that was bad for America, as noted by the opposition of all Democrats and 38 Republicans.

-These are the fundamental and collective reasons his health care bill did not pass, and why his future legislative attempts are likely to fall under the same destiny.
+These are the fundamental and collective reasons his health care bill did not pass and why his future legislative attempts are likely to fall under the same destiny.

-In other words, he needs to learn more about what makes bills pass, and he needs to change completely as a human being so that he can accomplish this.
-This health care disaster exposed Trump’s lack of experience and lack of qualifications for this job, which are now glaring like the neon lights of his name branded on towers all over the world.
-Trump Care is now Trump Care Fail.
+In other words, he needs to learn more about what makes bills pass and to change completely as a human being so that he can accomplish this.
+This health care disaster exposed Trump’s lack of experience and qualifications for this job, which are now glaring like the neon lights of his name branded on towers all over the world.

 Donald Trump came into the presidency with a very ambitious agenda for his first 100 days.
-We are at day 67 and none of the things he wanted to have done will happen, at least not in 100 days, because it takes time and effort for a bill to become a law.
+We are at day 67, and none of the things he wanted will happen — at least not in 100 days — because it takes time and effort for a bill to become a law.
 In America, you can’t just order it into place.

 Trump's First 100 Days legislative agenda pic.twitter.com/DGbNvdLhtO